eatrabyo/dads_7202_cnn_homework/README.md

 ![Train Dataset Image's Siz](https://github.com/user-attachments/assets/acd903b6-ccc2-4f76-a979-7dc4f4962cd7)
 ![Test Dataset Image's Size](https://github.com/user-attachments/assets/5b74c673-d514-4b53-8877-1438f369d87b)

-## Spiltting Data
+## Splitting Data
-From the total 800 images (200 images for each class).
+From a total of 800 images (200 images for each class).
 We split 80:20 by hand.
 Resulting in 640 images for training and 160 images for testing.
-From 640 training images we split 90:10.
+From 640 training images, we split 90:10.
 Resulting in 576 images for training and 64 images for validation.
-We also rezied all images to be 224 x 224
+We also resized all images to be 224 x 224

 ![image](https://github.com/user-attachments/assets/91bfaab8-6453-4197-85ff-5884a2fb4db3)

 ## Data Augmentation
-We using these fuction for augmenting our data
+We using these functions for augmenting our data
   * RandomFlip
   * RandomTranslation
   * RandomRotation
   * RandomZoom
   * RandomBrightness
-  * Resclaling
+  * Rescaling

   ![augmentd](https://github.com/user-attachments/assets/1cc3722f-9eb5-4e2b-9c94-571869556e48)

 ## Classifier Modification
-We create our own classifier to use with selected CNN models with pre-trained weight from imagenet.
+We create our classifier to use with selected CNN models with pre-trained weight from imagenet.
 1. DenseNet201

 ![image](https://github.com/user-attachments/assets/d9b09b2b-c605-45fe-9779-263a0ae5b91e)